Skip to main content

 • Healthcare Inspectorate Wales (HIW) There is a strategic agreement (2021) in place for Inspection Wales partners which sets out collaborative working arrangements.
 All the inspectorates aim to share knowledge and information, and co-ordinate the planning and delivery of their individual work programmes.

-4.12 Work with the Welsh inspectorates is also coordinated so that we make a full contribution to a cross-inspectorate, all-Wales perspective on the performance of local government in Wales.
-By working together effectively, the inspectorates can increase positive impact for people.
+Work undertaken by Welsh inspectorates is coordinated to ensure we make a full contribution to a cross-inspectorate, all-Wales perspective on the performance of local government in Wales.
+By working together effectively, the inspectorates can support better outcomes for people.
 We also work closely with other UK inspectorates, including jointly as appropriate with:

 • His Majesty’s Inspectorate of Constabulary, Fire and Rescue Services